VerdictAI

 Frequently asked

-How long does it take to get used to a contoured key-well keyboard like the Kinesis Advantage?
+How long does it take to adjust to a split keyboard?